greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-08-14-a-simple-image-carousel-in-ember.md

 Run `npm install && bower install` to make sure all our dependencies are installed.

+We're going to be using the [Pod](http://www.programwitherik.com/ember-pods/) paradigm, so add the following key-value pair to your `.ember-cli` file: `"usePods": true`

 Ok, we've got our Ember app ready and its base dependencies installed.

 Let's update our `app/router.js` file to handle the profile paths we'll care about: